alyssasimons/game-picker/README.md

 ## Installation

-Run this digital journal with a local server:
+Run this video game picker with a local server:

 1. Clone the repository to your local machine.
     ```bash